mshams-IE/hol-telco-churn-CML/content/labs/lab3-cdw/README.md

 In this lab you will take a tour of Cloudera Data Warehouse by querying data from the Open Data Lakehouse and building a dashboard to visualize the results.

-!!! info
-**The screenshots below are provided for guidance only and may not reflect exact details.
-Please read the lab steps carefully !!**
+!!! info The screenshots below are provided for guidance only and may not reflect exact details.
+Please read the lab steps carefully

 **Goals**